ilead-cong/hic_down/README.md

 cooler: conda install -c bioconda cooler.
 What 's more, you need juicertools which can get from https://github.com/aidenlab/juicer/wiki/Download, if you want to analysis loop from pairsfile.
     -h or --help
             get this dictionary
     -c or --config
-            generate config.ini(what 's more, you are best to generate the config.ini in the directory of dlohic result, then you can get a rignt config.ini for running with the commonly used default parameters) -t or --tad
+            generate config.ini(what 's more, you are best to generate the config.ini in the directory of dlohic result, then you can get a rignt config.ini for running with the commonly used default parameters) --FindTADs
-            analysis the tad from coolfile
-    -C or --contact
-            contact probability change with genomic distance
-    -l or --loop
-            analysis the loop from pairsfile which is sorted -a or --all
-            both analysis the tad and loop
+            Using HiCExplorer hicFindTADs to find TAD
+    --DiffTADs
+            Using HiCExplorer hicDifferentialTAD to find different TAD --FindLoops
+            Using juicertools hiccups to find loops
+    --DiffLoops
+            Using juicertools hiccupsdiff to find different loops --FindCompartment
+            Using HiCExplorer hicPCA to find compartment

 # Second you need to genarate a config file
 $python hic_down/run.py --config